 3. Charitable giving may help

 Clients with more means could also consider a qualified charitable distribution (QCD).
 It's a direct transfer of funds from your IRA custodian, payable to a qualified charity.
-You can do a QCD of any amount, with a maximum of $100,000 per individual per year in 2023, and $105,000 in 2024.
+You can do a QCD of any amount, with a maximum of $108,000 per individual per year in 2025.
 QCDs are especially valuable once required minimum distributions (RMDs) begin if you don't need the full RMD for expenses.
 Note: Itemization is not required to make a QCD.
-While the QCD amount is not taxed, you may not then claim the distribution as a charitable tax deduction.
+The QCD amount is not taxed and counts toward your RMD.
+But you may not double dip and then claim the distribution as a charitable tax deduction.
+You must be age 70½ or older to donate a QCD.

 Limitations

-SECURE 2.0 expanded opportunities for retirement saving, including increasing the age at which required minimum distributions begin.
-Make sure to speak with your financial advisor or tax professional to understand how these changes might affect you.
+Finally, SECURE 2.0 expanded opportunities for retirement saving, including increasing the age at which required minimum distributions begin.
+Make sure to speak with your financial advisor or tax professional to understand how these changes might affect you—and how to make the most of the retirement income valley.